flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 ### Aircraft Limitations

 All Airbus aircraft are certified to land automatically.
-However, limitations and conditions specified in the FCOM must be taken into account.
+However, limitations and conditions specified in the FCOM must be considered.
 Be aware that other not-so-obvious Autoland limitations, such as maximum airfield altitude, maximum (minimum) GS angle or maximum runway slope, must also be considered.

 In addition, the flight crew must monitor possible day-to-day technical restrictions, or the consequence(s) of a failure that may have occurred during the flight and that may downgrade landing capability.

-Autoland many not be performed outside of these limitations:
+Autoland many not be performed outside these limitations:

 - Max.
-Crosswind: 20kt
+Crosswind: 20 kt
 - Max.
-Headwind: 30kt
+Headwind: 30 kt
 - Max.
-Tailwind: 10kt
+Tailwind: 10 kt
 - Glide slope angle smaller than -2.5° or greater than -3.25°
-- Airport elevation above 9 200 ft
+- Airport elevation above 9,200 ft
-- Aircraft weight below 44.000 kg (97.004 lb)
+- Aircraft weight below 44,000 kg (97.004 lb)
 - Aircraft weight above the maximum landing weight
-- Automatic landing is not allowed below -2.000 ft pressure altitude
+- Automatic landing is not allowed below -2,000 ft pressure altitude

 Minima:

 - ILS CAT II: MDH 100ft
 - ILS CAT III SINGLE: MDH 50ft
-- ILS CAT III DUAL: no DH (minimum RVR 75m)
+- ILS CAT III DUAL: no DH (minimum RVR 75 m)

 ## Autoland How-To